nysat/exercisetracker/README.md

 Terminology:

-Exercise - A specific movement performed in a group of sets of reps with a weight included, catalogued by date Workout - A group of workouts logged on a specific date
+Exercise - A specific movement performed in a group of sets of reps with a weight included, catalogued by date Workout - A group of exercises logged on a specific date

 Core functionality
 - User Login